 Residency Site: Plainfield VT

 Pete Hocking is a visual artist and writer based in Providence, RI & Provincetown, MA.
 His work is concerned with personal narrative, poetics, and political consciousness.
-Previously he was director of RI School of Design’s Office of Public Engagement, and Associate Dean of the College and Director of the Swearer Center for Public Service at Brown University.
+Previously he was director of the Rhode Island School of Design’s Office of Public Engagement and Associate Dean of the College, and Director of the Swearer Center for Public Service at Brown University.
 At the Swearer Center, he developed university-community partnerships, leadership education, undergraduate research opportunities, social entrepreneurship, and integrated community-learning with academic study.
 His theoretical preoccupations include Progressive Education and arts pedagogy; American Studies; Queer Theory; ecology and sustainable systems; the public engagement of artists; and documentary practice.

 MFA in Interdisciplinary Arts, Goddard College

 BFA in Illustration, Rhode Island School of Art and Design

 painting, literary non-fiction, queer theory, sustainability, progressive education, service-learning, social entrepreneurship, American Studies

 As a teacher, I am committed to the intrinsic dignity and value of each of us as learners.
 I believe that we rarely acknowledge and embrace what we truly know.
 We are taught not to value what we know; instead being directed to trust on facts, figures and experts who tell us that they know more.
 The process through which we come to understand ourselves as theoreticians, meaning makers, and actors-in-the-world is sacred to me.
 I am committed to understanding how we “own” knowledge, and believe the arts to be a critical means through which we can articulate and convey our knowledge to others.
 I believe that artists hold a special trust in our culture as makers of critical meaning, as translators of ideas, as theoreticians, and as seers.